Some of Japan’s best festivals take place in August. And lucky for us, they’re mostly free!

 Sapporo Summer Festival

-This event covers a whole host of different festivities, including beer gardens, Bon Odori dances, and more.
-Make the best of this city in the warm summer months before it gets chilly again in winter.
+The Sapporo Summer Festival covers a whole host of different festivities, including beer gardens, Bon Odori dances, and more.
+Make the best of the city in the warm summer months, before it gets chilly again in winter.

 Tōhoku events